Team Nadia Steiber

 bernd.liedl@univie.ac.at

-Bernd is an administrative assistant at the Department and data manager at the Data Centre.
-He holds Bachelor’s degrees in Sociology (2014) and Philosophy (2013) and is currently working on his master thesis on life styles in Vienna.
-His research focuses on poverty, inequality on the labour market and migration.
+Bernd is an administrative assistant at the Department and data manager at the Data Centre, he also works in the FWF project HYPOFAM.
+He obtained his MA in Sociology at the University of Vienna (2024) and holds a Bachelor's degree in Philosophy (2013).
+His research focuses on poverty, inequality in the labour market and migration.

 Assistant Professor (non-tenure track)